 Formatted: Font: Not Strikethrough

-“Culturally and Linguistically Diverse Students” are those who are members of home, cultural and social environments where languages other than English are spoken, whose well-being and success is enhanced by schools ….
-The well-being and success of these students is enhanced by schools demonstrating respect for a multitude of linguistic competencies and fostering systems of academic and social inclusion that acknowledge the fundamental importance of such competencies.
+“Culturally and Linguistically Diverse Students” are those who are members of home, cultural and social environments where languages other than English are spoken and whose experience and success is enhanced by schools demonstrating respect for a multitude of linguistic competencies and fostering systems of academic and social inclusion that acknowledge the fundamental importance of such competencies.
 Linguistic competencies are cultural and linguistic resources that students, families and communities draw upon, including, but not limited to, a variety of languages, including Indigenous languages, multiple-sign languages, and African American Vernacular English and other dialects.

 Deleted: 9

-“Culturally responsive teaching” is a research-based approach that incorporates knowledge of diverse cultures, languages, and perspectives into learning activities and curriculum design, including connecting students' life experiences and ways of learning.
-This approach helps students to both access rigorous curriculum and to develop higher-order thinking skills.
+“Culturally responsive teaching” is an evidence-based approach that incorporates knowledge of diverse cultures, languages, and perspectives into learning activities and curriculum design, including connecting students' life experiences and ways of learning, that helps students to both access rigorous curriculum and to develop higher-order thinking skills.

 Deleted: 0